Misterhex/Misterhex.github.io/_posts/2017-10-12-Deploying-elastic-stack-with-ansible-playbook.md

 In my devops role, we adopt infrastructure as code, all our configuration of software are automated using [ansible](https://www.ansible.com) and `ansible playbook`.
 I am using `ansible` for a lot of configuration management scripts.

 One of the configuration scripts I did was for automating the configuration of the [elastic stack](https://www.elastic.co).

-This scripts is availabe at my github repo, [https://github.com/Misterhex/ansible-elk](https://github.com/Misterhex/ansible-elk)
+This script is availabe at my github repo, [https://github.com/Misterhex/ansible-elk](https://github.com/Misterhex/ansible-elk)

 This script configure:
 - elasticsearch cluster with N number of nodes.
 - kibana
 - curator
 - metricbeats on all compute nodes.
-- import default dashboard
+- import default dashboard for metricbeat

 Below is the main playbook file `site.yml`